Yousra-Zahra-LATER/React-Axios-JsonServer-CRUD/README.md

 2- Start the React application by running the following command:
 ### `npm start`

-Runs the app in the development mode.\
+Runs the React app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+3- Open another terminal window (keeping the first one running).\
+4- Start the JSON Server to simulate a RESTful API by running the following command:
+### `json-server --watch db.json --port 3001`
+This command will start the JSON Server using the db.json file as the data source and expose it at http://localhost:3001.